notes toward an individualist form of government

 - write their own laws with contracts

-- defend themselves with force
+- defend themselves with all necessary force

 - resolve their own disputes